 Rather than appoint school prefects, every child in Year 8 is given a captaincy – although they must first apply for the captaincy position they’d like to have.
 These range from sports and drama captains to pre-prep captains.
 It’s considered a way for the children to give something back to school life, and is taken very seriously by both the kids and the school.

 For a such a small school, they turn out incredibly good hockey players – getting through to the National finals in both the U11 and U13s.

-And perhaps not a quirk, but noteworthy nonetheless: Barrow Hills is a technology-led with every child from Year 3 up given a tablet by the school which they use as a learning and organisational tool.
+And perhaps not a quirk, but noteworthy nonetheless: Barrow Hills is technology-led with every child from Year 3 up given a Chromebook by the school which they use as a learning and organisational tool.
 My tour guides, for instance, were sent an email asking them to conduct a school tour, and were expected to send their replies via email.

 WRAP AROUND CARE

 The school day starts at 8.15am for Years 3-8 and between 8.15-8.25am for the pre-prep.
 There’s a breakfast club from 7.45am.
 Finishing time are staggered, with Nursery, Kindy and Reception ending their day at 3.15pm, Year 1 at 3.20pm, Year 2 at 3.25 and Years 3-8 ending at 4.30pm.
 An after-school club runs throughout the school until 6pm, although it’s called Study Club for the Prep kids and just Club for the Pre-Prep.